JLA (comic book): Publication history

 The low sales of the various Justice League spin-off books by the mid-1990s prompted DC to revamp the League as a single team (all the various branch teams were disbanded) on a single title.
 A Justice League of America formed in the September 1996 limited series Justice League: A Midsummer's Nightmare by Mark Waid and Fabian Nicieza.
 In 1997, DC Comics launched a new Justice League series titled JLA, written by Grant Morrison with art by Howard Porter and inker John Dell.
 Morrison stayed as writer for the series through issue #41, though several issues had fill-in writers.
 JLA #18-#21 and #33 were written by Mark Waid.
 Mark Millar, Devin Grayson and Mark Waid, and J.M.
 DeMatteis wrote issues #27, 32 and 35, respectively.

-This series, in an attempt at a "back-to-basics" approach, used as its core the team's original and most famous seven members (or their successors): Superman, Batman, Wonder Woman, Aquaman, the Flash (Wally West), Green Lantern (Kyle Rayner), and the Martian Manhunter.
+This series, in an attempt at a "back-to-basics" approach, used as its core the team's original and most famous seven members (or their successors): Superman, Batman, Wonder Woman, Aquaman, the Flash (Wally West), Green Lantern (Kyle Rayner), and Martian Manhunter.
 Additionally, the team received a new headquarters, the "Watchtower", based on the Moon.
-JLA quickly became DC's best-selling title, a position it enjoyed on and off for several years.
+JLA quickly became DC's best-selling title, a position it maintained on and off for several years.

-Morrison introduced the idea of the JLA allegorically representing a pantheon of gods, with their different powers and personalities, incorporating such characters as Zauriel, Big Barda, Orion, the Huntress, Barbara Gordon (the Oracle), Steel (John Henry Irons), and Plastic Man.
-They also had Aztek, the Tomorrow Woman, and the Green Arrow (Connor Hawke) as temporaries.
+Morrison introduced the idea of the JLA allegorically representing a pantheon of gods, with their different powers and personalities, incorporating such characters as Zauriel, Big Barda, Orion, Huntress, Barbara Gordon (Oracle), Steel (John Henry Irons), and Plastic Man.
+They also had Aztek, Tomorrow Woman, and Green Arrow (Connor Hawke) as temporary members.

 Under Morrison, the series pitted the League against a variety of enemies including the White Martians, renegade angels, a new incarnation of the Injustice Gang led by Lex Luthor, and the Key.
-Other foes were the new villain Prometheus, the existing JLA villain Starro the Conqueror, "the Ultra-Marines", and a futuristic Darkseid.
+Other foes were the new villain Prometheus, the existing JLA villain Starro, "the Ultra-Marines", and a futuristic Darkseid.
 Morrison's run culminated in an arc titled "World War III", which involves the New Gods preparing the Earth for battle against a creature known as "Mageddon", a super-sentient weapon of mass destruction.